Huegoxaga/notes/sql/README.md

 SELECT CONCAT(FirstName, ', ' , City) FROM customers;
 ```

-- AS is used for a column name change(Alias).
+- `AS` is used for a column name change(Alias)
+- `AS` is optional
+- Use double qoute for alias name to reserves capitalization, e.g. `AS "Name"`(works when database support case sensitive data)

 ```sql
 SELECT CONCAT(FirstName,', ', City) AS new_column